eemilhaa/travel-time-matrix-visualisation-preprocessing/README.md

 ## Overview
 ### Features
-- Generate travel time catchment polygons in geojson format from TTM .txt / .csv files and YKR grid geodata
+- Generate travel time isochrone polygons in geojson format from TTM .txt / .csv files and YKR grid geodata
 - Produce a minimal geojson file of the YKR grid
 - Simplify geodataframes and geojsons, gzip everything -> lighter computation, minimal file sizes

-### How the catchments are made
+### How the isochrones are made
-Catchments are produced for each YKR grid cell / travel mode combination.
+isochrones are produced for each YKR grid cell / travel mode combination.
-The data is classified into catchments based on breakpoints (values of travel time in minutes).
+The data is classified into isochrones based on breakpoints (values of travel time in minutes).
 For example, if using breakpoints of `[15, 30, 60]`,
 the result geojsons will have three (multi)polygons: